wayneseymour/research-fsharp/README.md

 - Closure (normally called REDUCE)
     - *The result of combining two things is ALWAYS another one of the things*
     - The type is "closed" since it only accepts the same type it is passed.
-    - Any pairwise op can run on lists
+    - Any pairwise op can run on lists *Remove?*
 - Associativity
     - *When combining more than two things, which pairwise combination you do first doest NOT matter*
     - Any combination of monoids